 Cape Town has a bright and colorful city center that is steeped in history and culture.
-The city also features beautiful architecture, nearby nature and a lively entertainment district on the water.
-Although many of the top attractions are away from the central business district (CBD), we made time to explore the area on a Cape Town Self-Guided Walking Tour.
+We made time to explore the area with out Cape Town Self-Guided Walking Tour.

 Self-Guided Cape Town Walking Tour